 If taking long-distant journeys are off-putting, then depending on your time-frame, you may consider breaking up your journey by taking smaller trips on local buses.
 This way you can go from town to town and see more of the country before you get to your desired destination.
 However, this option is quite time-consuming and can get tiring and also might just turn out more expensive.

 Backpacker tour/ hop on-off buses

 A popular choice amongst first-time solo and budget backpackers is to take either a tour bus or a hop on-off bus.

 Backpacker tour bus

-Essentially they’re party buses catered towards gap year travelers, which are organized by tour companies.
-If you have a set time in which to travel, like your itinerary laid out for you, want to meet other travelers and want a party along the way – this would be your ideal choice.
 Most companies will offer various routes through a country with pre-determined stops, activities, excursions, and accommodation for you.
 With this option, you’ll spend a set amount of time at each stop; which can range from a few hours to a few days.
 The packages will be pre-paid when you book.
 If you are looking to travel solo for the first time but afraid that you’ll be lonely, this is a good option to combat that as you’ll be able to meet a lot of like minded backpackers on the same bus.